graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

   http://www.isocpp.org/.
 * Baptiste Wicht has a nice tutorial on C++11 concurrency basics: http://baptiste-wicht.com/posts/2012/03/cpp11-concurrency-part1-start-threads.html
-* A great general introduction to the computer science of concurrency, which discusses a lot of the classic synchronisation problems in detail is *The Little Book of Semaphones* by Allen B. Downie.
-It's available here: http://greenteapress.com/semaphores/.
-(Essential reading to know what the *Sleeping Barber* problem is!)
 * Probably the best book on C++ concurrency is *C++ Concurrency in Action* by Anthony Williams, published by [Manning](http://www.manning.com/williams/).